Why start a personal training business?

-Consistent and and clear branding is vital to success, especially when it comes to personal training where the market is saturated with competition.
-Branding your new personal training business is THE most important aspect of your marketing and awareness building tactics.
+Consistent and clear branding is vital to success, especially when it comes to personal training where the market is saturated with competition.
+Branding your new personal training business is THE most important aspect of your marketing and awareness-building tactics.

 Business cards work and they do not have to break the bank!
 Brand your business cards and come up with a catchy slogan that people can remember about you and your business.

 Brochures and flyers are great to leave in local fitness centers for people who may already be interested in hiring a personal trainer but have not made the action to do so.

 Get involved in community events to share your marketing materials and establish connections with the people in your community.

 Print ads print some ads in local publications or mailing lists.
 Do you ever get a packet of coupons in the mail for local services at a discounted rate?
 Well, that is the prime opportunity for getting the word about your brand new business.